MicrosoftDocs/minecraft-creator/creator/Documents/Update1.20.80.md

 - has_damaged_equipment filter - checks if the entity has a certain damaged piece of equipment in the specified slot.

 ## Molang
-- query.armor_slot_damage - returns the damage value of the armor item in the specified slot.
+- [query.armor_damage_slot](../Reference/Content/MolangReference/Examples/MolangConcepts/QueryFunctions.md) - returns the damage value of the armor item in the specified slot.

 ## Camera
 - Entity render distance improvements - Entities that a player is riding or attached to by a leash will now show on chunks that have been ticked.